-If the search ends by finding a file whose name ends with .slfasl, then Larceny checks to see whether there is a file in the same directory with the same root name but ending with .sls instead of .slfasl.
-If the .sls file has been modified since the .slfasl file was last modified, then a warning is printed and the .sls file is loaded instead of the .slfasl file.
+If the search ends by finding a file whose name ends with .slfasl, then Larceny checks to see whether there is a file in the same directory with the same root name but ending with .sld or .sls instead of .slfasl.
+If the .sld or .sls file has been modified since the .slfasl file was last modified, then a warning is printed and the .sld or .sls file is loaded instead of the .slfasl file.
 Otherwise the .slfasl file is loaded.

 The R6RS allows arbitrary mappings from library names to library code.
 Larceny takes advantage of this by ignoring version numbers when mapping library names to files, and by (virtually) rewriting any version number that may be specified in the definition of a library so it matches any version specification that appears within the import form.
 Furthermore Larceny allows different versions of the same library to be imported, but Larceny's algorithm for resolving library references ensures that the different versions of a library will be identical except for their version numbers, which have no meaningful semantics.
-Although Larceny's treatment of versions conforms to the R6RS specification, it should be clear that version numbers serve no purpose in Larceny.
-Since the R6RS version feature has no usefully portable semantics, it is deprecated.
+Although Larceny's treatment of versions conforms to the R6RS specification, it should be clear that version numbers serve no purpose in

+Larceny.
+Since the R6RS version feature has no usefully portable semantics and has been ignored by most implementations of the R6RS, it is deprecated.